Ability tests - verbal, numerical and abstract reasoning

 Personality profiles are not generally used for selection, although occasionally they may be used as the basis for discussions in an interview to understand your motivation and work habits.
 This is because recruiters will not usually be looking for a rigid or ‘typical’ personality profile for a specific role.

-However, companies may use a personality test to identify which of the many different roles or positions available might be the best fit for you, and a few offer these tests on their career pages which you can take without fear of being evaluated to help you make that judgement for yourself.
+However, companies may use a personality test to identify which of the many different roles or positions available might be the best fit for you, and you will sometimes find one offered on corporate career pages to help potential applicants understand which job role fits them best.
 Similarly, the Careers Service recommends using personality based tools to help explore career ideas.
 If you have taken a personality test and have any questions about how to use the insights offered, it can be helpful to discuss these in a one-to-one meeting with a careers adviser.

 The best way to approach personality questionnaires is to answer them as straightforwardly and honestly as you can.
 Trying to second-guess what the employer or questionnaire is looking for is difficult, and can be counter-productive because tests will also evaluate the internal consistency of your answers and anyone trying to 'game the test' is likely to have their results red-flagged as unreliable (and therefore, unusable).
 Even if you do successfully mislead the tool, it's worth considering whether you actually want to take on a job which is unlikely to really suit you and your preferred style.